noel-reeds/TracePesa/README.md

 ## ROUTES

-- `POST /api/v3/signup`: creates a new user with specified params.
+- `POST /api/signup`: creates a new user with specified params.
+- `POST /api/expense/add`: adds a user expenditure.